12 Best Online Resources to Learn How to Use WordPress in 2019

 Well, there are tons of options out there, and many of them are pretty good for website beginners.
 So what about WordPress?
 You may have heard it’s a pretty good option.
 And you’ve heard right.
 It is!

-WordPress currently powers more than 25 percent of the internet.
+WordPress currently powers more than 30% of the internet.
 Why?
-Because it can be tailored to fit just about any website need, there are tons of themes to choose from to make your website look unique, and lots of plugins to add cool features.
+Because it can be tailored to fit just about any site need (it’s not just for blogs anymore).
+Plus, there are tons of themes to choose from to make your website look unique and lots of plugins to add cool features.

 There’s only one problem.
 Trying to tackle WordPress as a beginner can be challenging, and the learning curve has slowed down many new users.
 So what can you do to go to the top of the class?

 Easy!
 Read this nifty list!
-Below we’ve compiled ten of the best online resources you can use to help you learn WordPress.
-Each of these options has a unique audience and goals, but all of them will help guide you from noob to WordPress pro.
+Below we’ve compiled 12 of the best resources to learn WordPress.
+Each of these options has a unique audience and goals, but all of them are available online and will give you the skills you need to go from newbie to WordPress pro.

 WordPress Codex is a free knowledge repository, hosted by WordPress.org, that offers extensive documentation on anything related to WordPress.
 Think of it as the WordPress user’s manual!
 It covers all of the basics you’ll need to know to build your own website.